Although there are 24 hours in a day, doesn’t it seem like there’s never enough time to get all of your work done?

 - What activities do I block time for?

-In this post, we’ll answer these questions about time blocking and provide free templates you can use to take back control of your day!
+In this piece, we answer these questions about time blocking and share some free templates you can use to take back control of your day 💪

 Free time blocking templates

-This daily schedule comes in handy when you need flexibility or are working on tasks that require a short period to complete.
+This daily schedule comes in handy when you need flexibility or are working on tasks that need to be completed in a short (e.g. up to 15 minutes) period of time.

-Reach peak productivity with this daily time block template:
+Reach peak daily productivity with this daily time block template:

-If you prefer the Pomodoro Technique, this time block template is for you.
+If you prefer the Pomodoro Technique, this time block template is for you: you can work on tasks for 25 minutes and take a break for 5.

 This daily planner template blocks off time in hourly increments.
 Just like the 30-minute template, it’s great for working on tasks that require extended periods of uninterrupted, focused work.

-A weekly planner blocks time for an entire week (including weekends).
+A weekly planner blocks time for an entire week (weekends optional).
 Weekly block schedules are best for blocking out time for sprints or projects that span several weeks.

 A monthly time blocking planner blocks out time for an entire month.
-It’s excellent for planning on a high level.
-It may not include granular details of daily tasks, but it works well for day theming.
+It’s excellent for planning on a high level—and while it may not include granular details of daily tasks, it works well for day theming.

 How to use a time blocking template